-ABR266 Aluminum Welding in Collision Repair (1/2/3) Prerequisite: As required by program.
+ABR266 Aluminum Welding in Collision Repair (1/2/3)

 This course covers the principles and techniques of aluminum GMA (MIG) welding.
 Students learn to set up and tune a welding machine, address safety issues, perform proper welding techniques, prepare metal surfaces, and identify and correct weld defects.